 “Guys!
 It’s time to get up!
 Guys!
 It’s very light outside.”

 “Mama…Mama, I’ve read all the books in my room.
 It’s time to get up.”

 Thus, our day started.
-I cooked French toast and Tyoma read science books.
-T remained angelic and sweet all morning, and to my surprise, after school as well.
+I cooked French toast and Liev read science books.
+Liev remained angelic and sweet all morning, and to my surprise, after school as well.
 At 6:50 pm, he conked out, snuggled next to me on the couch.
 His resilience and good humor surprised and pleased me.
 If only I could grasp that courage at will.
 I would have slept better that night.